I started mirroring my medium & substack posts here in 09/2025. I migrated my old content but haven’t verified the formatting.

 One of the biggest disappoints I experienced after purchasing my Google Home is discovering that it cannot function as a Bluetooth speaker.
 As a Mac & iPhone user, most of my use cases were pretty well supported.
 I could talk to Google Home to play the news, podcasts or music.
 I could also manually cast a Chrome tab or use an application such as Spotify that has native Google Cast support.
 There were a couple use cases though where the Google Home and iPhone didnât play so well. ...

+Are recent trends in company IPOs signaling an imminent recession?
 Commodities are tanking, the fed is still contemplating an increase in interest rates, and several countries are either in or on the verge of entering a recession.
 Over the past 7 years, a lot of cash has been injected into the US economy through quantitative easing, accompanied by very little inflation.
 All factors considered itâs difficult to determine where the economy is headed in the near future.
 Is the bull still raging?
 Is the US economy on the brink of another recession?
 Will the bear slowly creep up and take over? ...

-tl;dr Investing in the S&P 500 is more profitable than buying a condo in Toronto with a 25% downpayment and renting it out while still paying for rent in San Francisco over a 10 year term.
+Canadian Real Estate or American Stock? tl;dr Investing in the S&P 500 is more profitable than buying a condo in Toronto with a 25% downpayment and renting it out while still paying for rent in San Francisco over a 10 year term..
 Everyone Iâve ever met can agree on one simple fact: itâs important to save money.
 However, it is well known that letting money sit around in a checking or savings account is pretty close to wasting it.
 Most interest rates offered nowadays donât even account for inflation, so you find yourself in a use it or lose it type of situation.
 Luckily, there are plenty of investment opportunities all around us.
 Some people opt to invest in real estate, others like to invest in a select thoroughly researched companies, and the rest just put everything in index tracking funds.
 While investing in individual stocks can be a lot of fun, it requires more effort and continuous maintenance.
 I decided to investigate and compare a couple of the more passive investment opportunities: real estate and index funds. ...